step-security-bot/IntelPython_mkl_fft/README.md

 ... and similar `irfft*` functions.

-The package also provides `mkl_fft.interfaces.numpy_fft` and `mkl_fft.interfaces.scipy_fft` interfaces which provide drop-in replacements for equivalent functions in NumPy and SciPy respectively.
+The package also provides `mkl_fft.interfaces.numpy_fft` and `mkl_fft.interfaces.scipy_fft` interfaces which provide drop-in replacements for equivalent functions in NumPy and SciPy, respectively.

 ---